craftcms/commerce/docs/customer-address-management.md

 {% endfor %}
 ```

-See the [Address Model](address-model.md) to learn about the fields available on an address.
+See the [Address model](address-model.md) page to learn about the fields available on an address.

 ## Updating or creating a new a customers address